While email marketing isn't a new trend, it certainly should be a staple of your constituent communication. Why? It's fast, easy, inexpensive.

 Here are 11 tips for more effective email outreach!

-There are many ways of communicating with your constituents.
-Of course there are increasingly less-effective methods such as direct mail and phone calling and there are in-person fundraising events such as auctions or walk-athons.
+There are many ways you can communicate with your constituents.
+Of course, there are increasingly less-effective methods such as direct mail, phone calls, and in-person fundraising events such as auctions or walkathons.

-While important interactions, they're also a bit time consuming for you and your already busy staff.
+All are important interactions but also a bit time consuming for you and your already busy staff.

 Savvy email marketers/fundraisers know that email, coupled with other communication modes like direct mail, social media, and personal interactions, is an essential piece to building direct relationships and strengthening your brand and mission.